 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This quick curry is super tasty, but the best part is that it makes throwing dinner together a snap.
+This quick curry is super tasty and beyond easy to make.
+It makes throwing dinner together a total snap.
 You can have a complete meal—that tastes amazing!—on the table in about 30 minutes.

-Ready to start cooking?
+Ready to try this Lentil and Chickpea Curry recipe for yourself?
 Then, keep reading for all the delicious details!

 This quick recipe uses ingredients you'll find in most grocery stores.
 Here's what you'll need: